rucka/aiconf2019/README.md

-# Pycon 9 - Deep learning from zero to hero
+# AI&ML Conference 2019 - Deep learning from zero to hero

-Here both the slides and demos of my talk "Deep learning from zero to hero" at [pycon9 2018](https://www.pycon.it/)
+Here both the slides and demos of my talk "Deep learning from zero to hero" at [AI&ML Conference 2019](https://aiconf.it/)

 ## System requirements
 The only dependence of the demos is docker.
 All demos run in the docker image [rucka/deeplearning](https://hub.docker.com/r/rucka/deeplearning/)